aws-samples/amazon-transcribe-live-meeting-assistant/lma-ai-stack/TranscriptLambdaHookFunction.md

 ## Overview

-LCA v0.5.2 and later offers optional custom logic via a user-provided Lambda function, to support the following features:
+LMA optional custom logic via a user-provided Lambda function, to support the following features:
 1. Modify Transcriptions in real time using custom logic, for example, implement your redaction or profanity filtering rules.
 2. Choose to process non-partial (final) transcript segments only, or both partial (not final) and non-partial (final) transcript segments.
 3. Log or save transcript segments to an external data store.